markjprice/tools-skills-net8/docs/errata/improvements.md

 `@CoericK`: "i used this tool to generate the connection string https://www.aireforge.com/tools/sql-server-connection-string-generator"

+`@automaton`: "My issue was with the Trust certificate in the connection string, something that isn't prompted necessarily though the VSCode extension."

+`@CoericK`: "I'm on mac, So in order to follow along the guide I had to create a virtual machine with windows install visual studio a connect to thee db in the host machine, since I'm using SQL Server Edge I had to run this command to get the classes created on page 28
+ `dotnet ef dbcontext scaffold "Data Source=HOSTNAME,PORT;Integrated Security=false;User ID=sa;Password=YOUR_PASSWORD;TrustServerCertificate=True;Initial Catalog=Northwind;" Microsoft.EntityFrameworkCore.SqlServer --namespace Northwind.EntityModels --data-annotations`"

-In the next edition, *Tools and Skills for .NET 10*, I will add notes about how to use existing SQL Server instances, how to customize the port number to avoid conflicts with existing container images, and tools like Azure Data Studio and websites for generating database connection strrings.
+In the next edition, *Tools and Skills for .NET 10*, I will add notes about how to use existing SQL Server instances, how to customize the port number to avoid conflicts with existing container images, and tools like Azure Data Studio and websites for generating database connection strings.
+I will also add a note about trusting the certificate in the connection string too.